-The perfect indulgence during cooler months; this Bacon, Potato and Leek Soup with Roasted Garlic is so warming and satisfying.
+The perfect indulgence, this Bacon, Potato and Leek Soup with Roasted Garlic is rich, delicious and satisfying all year long.

 While I’m starting to see talk of spring from friends in different parts of the country; it is still winter here in Colorado.
 Not the bitter cold of December and January thankfully but it was 33 degrees outside this morning and we are far from out of the woods when it comes to a spring snowstorm.
 So while talk of tulips and forsythia dominate elsewhere I’m still thinking soups and stews!